concurrency-in-python-with-asyncio/concurrency-in-python-with-asyncio/README.md

 1. Install the latest version of Docker from https://docs.docker.com/get-docker/.

 2. You should now be able to run any code listing successfully with `docker-compose run --service-ports --rm concurrency-in-python scriptname.py` followed by the file you wish to run.
-For example `docker-compose run --rm concurrency-in-python chapter_01/listing_1_1.py` will run the first code listing from the first chapter.
+For example `docker-compose run --service-ports --rm concurrency-in-python chapter_01/listing_1_1.py` will run the first code listing from the first chapter.

+Note that when running chapter 6 ensure that your docker environment is set up to use multiple CPU cores.